pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

 nextChapter: /en/io/own-exceptions.html
 ----

 We all aim at creating error-free software.
-Nevertheless, they sometimes emerge, and therefore, we have to deal with them.
-Let's discuss exceptions, that topic is especially necessary to know as many packages from Hackage contain code which throws exceptions.
+Nevertheless, errors sometimes emerge, and therefore, we have to deal with them.
+Let's discuss exceptions, that topic is especially important as many packages from Hackage contain code which throws exceptions.

 First of all, we need module `Control.Exception`: